 So far, the pilot episode’s not worth the trashing of a real original East West Musical Instruments company jacket – I cringed when I saw some of the abuse – and it sure as heck appeared to be the real thing – unlined, wonky loose facings, and it’s never zipped up.
 Honestly, those original jackets had a bizarre fit.
 The Medium sized one I worked with first hand would barely have fit a skinny 12 year old boy in the 1990’s.
 Let alone zipped up on a girl.
 Yes, those jackets are absolutely art, but not to wear, not today!

 So now, to the funny story… about the Homage to East West Musical Instruments, I created back in the mid 1990’s.

 I wanted it to be a faithful as possible, visually, but it needed to fit a real body and a “rub-off” – well, no way was that happening!
-That jacket bore no relation to a human adult body at this point!
+That jacket bore no relation to a human adult body at this point in time!

 “Rub-Offs” are a huge problem in the industry – since any and all the original fit issues just get telegraphed and made-worse and worse, with each iteration.
+Basically it’s like a game of telephone.
 It’s even worse now than it was 20 years ago since the speed of the cycle has sacrificed any attempt at fit – to the maw of commerce.
-Heck – god forbid time is spent on developing a new pattern!
+God forbid time is spent on developing a pattern that fits!